hhm970/c10-games-tracker-project/pipeline/notification/README.md

 ## Description

-This Folder is responsible for defining and creating the tables in our database.
+This Folder is responsible for sending daily email notifications to our users.

 ## Requirements